Abstract

 Significance Statement

 Adaptive behavior involves the selection of behaviorally significant cues and the capacity of selected cues to control behavioral action.
 Neuronal projections from cortex to striatum are essential for such an integration of attentional with motor functions.
 Here we demonstrated that glutamate release from cortico-striatal projections primarily influences cued turns but not cued suppression of actions (cued stops).
 Cortico-striatal control of cued turning was especially powerful in rats which, as a psychological trait, preferably deploy goal-directed attention.
-Together, our findings demonstrate the role of cortico-striatal input in cued action selection, and they emphasize the experimental and biopsychological significance of investigating the brain’s attentional-motor interface in the context of broader cognitive-motivational styles.
+Together, our findings demonstrate the role of cortico-striatal input in cued action selection, and they emphasize the experimental and biopsychological significance of investigating the brain’s attentional-motor interface in the context of broader individual differences in cognitive-motivational styles.

 Introduction

-Glutamate transients were recorded in rats performing visual and auditory cue-triggered turns and stops while walking a treadmill that stopped and restarted in reverse or same direction, respectively.
-The development of the Cued-Triggered Turning Task (CTTT; Avila et al., 2020), was inspired by evidence showing that PD fallers exhibited deficient turns (Stack and Ashburn, 2008; Cheng et al., 2014).
-In PD patients, the propensity for falls has been attributed to loss of cholinergic neurons innervating cortical areas and the resulting failure to select and evaluate movement cues (Bohnen et al., 2009; Yarnall et al., 2011; Rochester et al., 2012; Bohnen et al., 2019; Kim et al., 2019; Sarter et al., 2021).
-Supporting the validity of the CTTT, in terms of revealing clinically relevant, attentional-motor deficiencies, rats modeling PD falls (Kucinski et al., 2013; Sarter et al., 2014; Kucinski et al., 2015) were demonstrated to exhibit deficits in cued turning, but not cued stopping (Avila et al., 2020).
+Glutamate transients were recorded in rats performing visual and auditory cue-triggered turns and stops while walking a treadmill.
+Following a turn cue, the treadmill stopped and restarted in reverse direction while, following a stop cue, it restarted in the same direction.
+The development of this Cued-Triggered Turning Task (CTTT; Avila et al., 2020), was inspired by evidence showing that people with PD who experience a propensity for falls exhibit deficient turns (Stack and Ashburn, 2008; Cheng et al., 2014).
+In people with PD, such an elevated risk for falls has been attributed to loss of cholinergic neurons innervating cortical regions and the resulting failure to attend to, and thus select and evaluate, movement cues (Bohnen et al., 2009; Yarnall et al., 2011; Rochester et al., 2012; Bohnen et al., 2019; Kim et al., 2019).
+In conjunction with the disease-defining striatal dopamine losses, degraded information about movement cues in the striatum is thought to further slow and disrupt the cue-guided selection and sequencing of movements.

-To reveal the impact of variations in such capacity, we investigated rats that exhibit, as a trait, opponent attentional biases.
+The present experiments also sought to demonstrate that variations in the individual capacity for voluntary, or top-down, attentional control influence the efficacy of cortico-striatal control of action selection.
+Successfully performing well-practiced, visual or auditory cued turns and stops requires sustaining attention to cue sources, the continued selection of cues as signified by the behavior evoked by cues, monitoring the state of the treadmill and action outcome, and maintaining cue modality-linked response rules in working memory.
+To reveal the impact of variations in such attentional capacities, we investigated rats that exhibit, as traits, opponent attentional biases.
 These rats are selected from outbred populations using a Pavlovian Conditioned Approach (PCA) test.
 Goal-trackers (GTs) orient to a Pavlovian reward cue, that is, they learn its predictive significance, but they do not approach and contact such a cue.
 In contrast, sign-trackers (STs) approach and contact such a cue, which has been interpreted as assigning incentive salience to a Pavlovian cue and attributed to cue-evoked mesolimbic dopamine signaling (Flagel et al., 2011; Flagel and Robinson, 2017; Iglesias et al., 2023).
 The relatively greater vulnerability of STs for addictive drug taking and relapse in the presence of Pavlovian drug cues has been extensively documented (e.g., Saunders and Robinson, 2010; Yager and Robinson, 2010; Yager and Robinson, 2013).

 Materials and Methods